blakethom8/cool-mint/docs/03-architecture/01-overview.md

 ### Asynchronous Processing

 The queuing system, built on Redis and Celery, forms the backbone of our asynchronous processing capabilities.
-Celery workers continuously monitor the queues, picking up events and routing them through appropriate processing pipelines.
+Celery workers continuously monitor the queues, picking up events and routing them through appropriate processing workflows.
 This architecture allows for horizontal scaling – simply add more workers when processing demands increase.

-Each pipeline is composed of modular nodes that can be assembled like building blocks.
-A typical pipeline might include:
+Each workflow is composed of modular nodes that can be assembled like building blocks.
+A typical workflow might include:

 - Data transformation nodes
 - Business logic nodes